 Technical SEO is the foundation that allows search engines to understand, rank, and display your website.
 In simple language, it is concerned with how well the search engine can find your content.
-When the technical foundation is weak even the best content with the strongest backlink profile won’t work as well as it could.
+When the technical foundation is weak even the best content with the strongest backlink profile won’t work as well.

-This is meant as a high-level article and not on practical implimentation.
+This is meant as a high-level article and not on practical implementation.
 If you’d like to go deeper, Google Search Central is the best place to start.

 Crawling & Indexing